Hilimii/ProjectWingman_Autosplitter/README.md

 # ProjectWingman_Autosplitter
-Autosplitter for Project Wingman made by NitrogenCynic and Hilimod
+Autosplitter for Project Wingman made by NitrogenCynic and Hilimii